Nine and ten lonely runners: Introduction

 \begin{conjecture}[Lonely Runner Conjecture for $k+1$ runners] Let $v_1,\ldots,v_k$ be positive integers.
 There exists $t\in\mathbb{R}$ such that for every $i\in\{1,\ldots,k\}$,

 \end{conjecture}

 At present, Conjecture \ref{conj:lrc} is known to be true for $k\leq7$ (i.e., for a total of at most $8$ runners, including the stationary runner).
 The first two cases $k\in\{1,2\}$ are easy, and $k=3$ was resolved by Betke and Wills \cite{betke1972untere}.
 The case $k=4$ was solved first by Cusick and Pomerance \cite{cusick1984view} with computer assistance, and a proof without computer assistance was given by Bienia, Goddyn, Gvozdjak, Seb{\H{o}} and Tarsi \cite{bienia1998flows}.
-The first proof of $k=5$ was due to Bohman, Holzman, and Kleitman \cite{bohman2001six}, and Renault \cite{renault2004view} later produced a simpler proof.
+The proof of $k=5$ was due to Bohman, Holzman, and Kleitman \cite{bohman2001six}.
+Renault \cite{renault2004view} later produced a simpler proof for $k\leq5$.
 The case $k=6$ was settled by Barajas and Serra \cite{barajas2008lonely} in 2008.
 In 2025, Rosenfeld \cite{rosenfeld2025lonely} proved the Lonely Runner Conjecture for $k=7$ using a new computational approach.
-We prove the Lonely Runner Conjecture for $k \in \{8,9\}$ by refining Rosenfeld's approach.
+In this paper, we prove the Lonely Runner Conjecture for $k \in \{8,9\}$ by refining Rosenfeld's approach in \cite{rosenfeld2025lonely}.

 \begin{theorem} The Lonely Runner Conjecture holds for 9 and 10 runners. \end{theorem}